IgorCode/i-order-terms/readme.txt

 2. Settings section where you can select which taxonomy should be sortable.

 == Changelog ==
+= 1.3.0 =
+* Sort (drag&drop) is now available right after you add new term, no need to refresh page like before
+* Improved security by preventing directory browsing
+* Removed screenshots from plugin folder, this should save you some bandwith :)
 = 1.2.0 =
 * Added link to settings on plugins page
 * Settings page completely rewritten to use WordPress Settings API